tobiastimm/frontend-coding-first-steps/src/05/README.md

 ## Lesson

 Who doesn't love spreadsheets?
 I bet everyone has worked with Google Spreadsheets or Excel.
-They are a good way to structure content in a logical and easy to understand way.
+They are an excellent way to structure content in a logical and easy-to-understand manner.

-Of course it is possible to display stuff like that within HTML, the corresponding tag is called `table`.
+Of course, it is possible to display stuff like that within HTML.
+The corresponding tag is called `table`.

 A table consists of rows `tr` and cells `td`.